Glossary of Terms

 - Key Management

-- The handling of cryptographic keys, including their generation, storage, use, and revocation.
+- The handling of cryptographic keys, including generation, storage, use, and revocation.
 A critical aspect of SSI security.

 - Self-Sovereign Identity (SSI)